takacsot/site-qualityontime.eu/content/articles/technology-stack/toolbox/foldLeft.md

 `foldeLeft` (folding in general) is one of the most powerful functional construct.
 Clean, elegant and generic.

-Almost all functional operations can be [build on top of the `fold` functions](https://twitter.github.io/scala_school/collections.html#generalized).
+Almost all functional operations can be [built on top of the `fold` functions](https://twitter.github.io/scala_school/collections.html#generalized).
 So you need to have one.
-Once you have `foldLeft` you got a bunch "operation" id addition (see later).
+Once you have `foldLeft` you got a bunch of "operation" in addition (see later).

-A [few example ](http://oldfashionedsoftware.com/2009/07/30/lots-and-lots-of-foldleft-examples/) how `foldLeft` an be used:
+A [few example ](http://oldfashionedsoftware.com/2009/07/30/lots-and-lots-of-foldleft-examples/) how `foldLeft` can be used:

 - sum
 - product